PayBy/official-doc/docs/Online Payment Integration/Special Payment Scenes/jsapi.md

 <br/>

 If the request is successful, PayBy will return the **tokenUrl**.
-The merchant's server needs to convert the URL into an QRcode image and display it to customers on its interface.
+PayBy or BOTIM application will parse this parameter and redirect the customer to the built-in checkout of the app.

 <br/>